ESMValGroup/ESMValTool/doc/sphinx/source/develop/dataset.rst

 and using the observations.
 The unformatted (raw) observations should then be stored then in the appropriate of these three folders.

-For each newly added dataset, an entry should be made to the file `datasets.yml
+For each additional dataset, an entry need to be made to the file `datasets.yml
 <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/cmorizers/data/datasets.yml>`_.
 The dataset entry should contain: